wwidjaja0/floor-manager/doc/journal.md

 Next TODOs:

-- [ ] Figure out what Database to use and update CONTRIBUTING.md with setup instructions.
+- [x] Figure out what Database to use and update CONTRIBUTING.md with setup instructions.
-- [ ] Create User Personas and User Flow Diagrams.
+- [x] Create User Personas and User Flow Diagrams.
 - [ ] Create ADRs for features.

+### 7.21.25

+- Finished the design document and decided to remove ADRs for the sake of simplicity.
+- Settled on using Firebase Functions and Firestore for the bot's hosting and backend respectively.
+- Figured out that this will likely be a serverless architecture.

+Next TODOs:

+- [ ] Read up on documentation to figure out how Firebase and Firestore work.
+- [ ] Setup repository on GitHub to get ready to push code.
+  - [ ] Create branches: main for production and dev for development.
+  - [ ] Create a pull request template.
+  - [ ] Create a issues template.
+  - [ ] Set up GitHub Actions for CI/CD.
+    - [ ] Set up ESLint and Prettier for code formatting.
+    - [ ] Set up testing framework (e.g., Jest) for unit tests.